thewhitetulip/write-webapps-in-go-video/README.md

 Starting from Video3, you'll find actual code related content, check the video3 branch to get the final code of that video, and video<n> for the code corresponding to the n'th video.

+If you want to download the completed app: https://github.com/thewhitetulip/Tasks.

+This series is based on the tutorial https://github.com/thewhitetulip/web-dev-golang-anti-textbook/, you can download it from https://leanpub.com/antitextbookGo/.

 | Branch | Video |
 | ---- | ---- |
 |[Basic Version](https://github.com/thewhitetulip/write-webapps-in-go-video/tree/Basicversion) | Starting point of this project.
 This is what you should clone initially into your machine if you want to follow along the series.